janet-van/va.gov-team/products/claim-appeal-status/engineering/finding-claims-release.md

 |---|---|---|---|
 | Total sessions | 53,580 | 50,605 | -5.5% |

-Slight decrease in claim detail navigation.
-The default In progress filter shows the most relevant claims first, so users may be finding their claims with fewer clicks.
-A -5.5% change is within normal day-to-day variation.
-No sign that the filter is hiding claims users need.
+On flat traffic, 5.5% fewer sessions navigated to claim detail pages.
+This aligns with the -13% Details click drop -- the In progress filter surfaces the most relevant claims first, reducing the need to click through multiple claims.

 #### Appeal Detail Page Navigation